 Property Investment

-People say ‘you can’t go wrong with property’, and whilst you should always take what people say with a pinch of salt, there is some truth to it when looking at property investment as a long term plan.
+People say, ‘You can’t go wrong with property’, and whilst you should always take what people say with a pinch of salt, there is some truth to it when looking at property investment as a long-term plan.

 And that’s exactly the way most people should look at property.
-There are of course some short term methods such as property flipping, but these can be a little more risky and might have tighter profit margins.
+There are of course some short-term methods such as property flipping, but these can be a little more risky and might have tighter profit margins.

 This is where you can look at debt as a positive thing – as your property values increase, you can refinance them and bring equity out of the property to either pay yourself (passive income) or re-invest in more property.

-BRR (Buy, Refurb, Refinance) is a method that I am currently exploring which essentially means buying properties that need work, refurbishing them and then re-mortgaging them as their value increases – then using that money to re-invest.
+BRR (Buy, Refurb, Refinance) is a method that I am currently exploring which essentially means buying properties that need work, refurbishing them, and then re-mortgaging them as their value increases – then using that money to re-invest.

-If you do this with one property you might see a return of £350 per month after fees.
-Do this with 10 properties and suddenly you’ve turned it in to a full time salary at £3500 per month – and of course you can then move to 20, 30, 50 properties for example.
+If you do this with one property, you might see a return of £350 per month after fees.
+Do this with 10 properties and suddenly you’ve turned it into a full-time salary at £3,500 per month – and of course you can then move to 20, 30, 50 properties, for example.

 YouTube Or Podcasts

 You’ll see a theme here – online audiences.
-Creating a YouTube channel or podcast is easier than you might think – and with most of us having a relatively high quality camera in our pockets these days, all most of us will need to invest in (to begin with at least) is a microphone (£20 for a budget one).
+Creating a YouTube channel or podcast is easier than you might think – and with most of us having a relatively high-quality camera in our pockets these days, all most of us will need to invest in (to begin with, at least) is a microphone (£20 for a budget one).

-If you don’t fancy going all in and creating a whole website or if writing isn’t your thing, then leverage the power of visual and aural media.
+If you don’t fancy going all in and creating a whole website, or if writing isn’t your thing, then leverage the power of visual and aural media.

-TikTok is another option too – and as I mentioned earlier, there will be a platform that works for your personality, content type and audience demographic.
+TikTok is another option, too – and as I mentioned earlier, there will be a platform that works for your personality, content type, and audience demographic.

-Podcasts and YouTube channels can be monetised through sponsorships, memberships (Patreon etc.) and even affiliate marketing.
-You can of course also leverage any audience you build here to feed in to other passive income methods such as courses and blogs mentioned earlier.
+Podcasts and YouTube channels can be monetised through sponsorships, memberships (Patreon, etc.), and even affiliate marketing.
+You can of course also leverage any audience you build here to feed into other passive income methods, such as courses and blogs mentioned earlier.

 Rentals – Car/Room/Driveway